-The rapid growth of the internet and internet technologies created a renewed opportunity for citizens to be heard on a wide variety of issues, including their government, the corporations that have an increasing role in their economic security, and the unions that represent their labor interests.
+The rapid growth of the internet and internet technologies created a powerful opportunity for individuals to be heard on a wide variety of issues, including government, the corporations that have an increasing role in economic security, and unions that represent their labor interests.

-Public Citizen has developed a program of litigation and other forms of advocacy which protects the rights of these ordinary citizens against those powerful entities who would seek to curtail or suppress the exchange of ideas and criticism that is enabled by this new technology.
+Public Citizen has developed a program of litigation and other forms of advocacy to protect the rights of these individuals against entities that seek to curtail or suppress the exchange of ideas and criticism that is enabled by this online platforms.

-- Litigating Civil Subpoenas to Identify Anonymous Internet Speakers (PDF) - An article by Paul Alan Levy explaining how to defend against subpoenas, with citations to relevant cases; published in Litigation, the journal of the Litigation Section of the American Bar Association.
+This 2011 article by Paul Alan Levy explainshow to defend against subpoenas, with citations to relevant cases (published in Litigation, the journal of the Litigation Section of the American Bar Association.)

-- Developments in Dendrite (PDF), another article Paul Alan Levy, published in Florida Coastal Law Review, examining developments in the caselaw governing subpoenas to identify anonymous internet speakers.
+This 2012 article, published in Florida Coastal Law Review, examines developments in the caselaw governing subpoenas to identify anonymous internet speakers.

 Introduction to Section 230

 Internet Users Are Liable Only for Their Own Content – An Introduction to Section 230 of the Communications Decency Act